 Michael Barrington was born in Manchester, England and spent his teen age years at a boarding school in the Lake District.
 After living in France, he joined a French Order of Missionary priests, and spent ten years in West Africa, several of them during a civil war when he was stood up to be shot.
 On his return to the UK, he spent a year living as a hermit in Northern Ireland.
 After teaching in Madrid, Spain for a year he taught for four years in Puerto Rico and directed an international student program in Latin America.
 Emigrating to the United States, he now lives near San Francisco.
 As a member of Rotary International he flies all over the world monitoring and evaluating humanitarian projects and has worked in more than 30 countries.
 He is completely fluent in several languages, is an avid golfer and academically he has three Masters’ Degrees and a Ph.D.
 On his bucket list is to pilot a helicopter, become fluent in Arabic and spend a week’s retreat at Tamanrasset in the Sahara Desert.

-He is married to a beautiful French lady, Annie Jacquemet, who after a successful career as a psychotherapist, now spends her time, when not critiquing his book drafts, is an accomplished painter in oils.
+He is married to a beautiful French lady, Annie Jacquemet, who after a successful career as a psychotherapist is now an accomplished painter in oils.
 They live together with their rescued Tibetan terrier, Cezanne.

-Michael is an experienced public speaker with thirty years of experience.
-He is available for large and small groups via Zoom or in person
+Michael is an experienced public speaker with more than thirty years of experience.
+He is available for large and small groups via Zoom or in person and loves to meet with Book Clubs.